ammilam/llm-comparison-tool/README.md

 - **System Instructions**: Add custom system instructions to guide model behavior
 - **Response Analysis**: Analyze and compare responses between models using any of the available LLMs
 - **Markdown Rendering**: All responses are rendered as properly formatted markdown
+- **Markdown Export**: All responses can be exported to markdown documents
 - **Raw Response View**: Toggle between formatted and raw JSON responses
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices